awesson/hieroglyph/README.md

-# An interactive/visual programming langauge
+# An interactive/visual programming language
 (and a way for me to learn front-end web-dev)